What is National Art Day?

 National Art Day - History

-Andy Warhol made the famous Campbell's Soup Cans that were considered to be a breakthrough in Pop Art.
+Andy Warhol makes the famous Campbell's Soup Cans that were considered to be a breakthrough in Pop Art.
 The set consists of 32 silk-screened canvases, one for each of the 32 soup varieties that Campbell's sold at that time.

 Jack the Dripper

 Jackson Pollock was called "Jack the Dripper" for his famous drip paintings.
 "No. 5, 1948" is the most expensive and renowned abstract work by this American artist.

 The Metropolitan Museum of Art opens in New York City